deepkt/webpack2-react-less-boilerplate/README.md

-# Webpack2 with React Boilerplate with Less, ESLint and HMR
+# Webpack2 - React Boilerplate with Less, ESLint and HMR

 ### Installation